 "A home for every person" is a lofty goal.
 We believe it is 100% achievable and benefits all of us.
 And we are confident that if we all work together, we can achieve this goal sooner than we ever thought possible.

-For more than three decades RainCity Housing has put government funds and generous donor dollars to good use to create, implement, and manage housing and support programs that sustain relationships, strengthen communities and make change for people experiencing homelessness and mental health, trauma and substance use issues, throughout BC's lower mainland.
+For four decades RainCity Housing has put government funds and generous donor dollars to good use to create, implement, and manage housing and support programs that sustain relationships, strengthen communities and make change for people experiencing homelessness and mental health, trauma and substance use issues, throughout BC's lower mainland.
 We invite you to be a part of the change.

 what you can expect from RainCity Housing